webpro255/WordPress-Forensics/log_analysis/README.md

    ```
 4. Replace the paths "`/path/to/your/wp-content/debug.log`" and "`/path/to/your/server/access.log`" with the actual paths to your logs.

-##  Enhancements:

-- Customizable Suspicious Patterns: Add the ability for users to define custom keywords or patterns (e.g., SQL injection attempts or file modification events).
-- IP Blacklisting: Automatically flag IPs that have been involved in multiple suspicious activities across different logs.
-- Log Timestamps: Track the exact time and date of suspicious activities for better forensics.
+## What the Script Does:

+### WordPress Log Analysis:
+- Parses the WordPress debug.log and looks for suspicious patterns such as errors, warnings, failed logins, or possible SQL injection attempts.
+- Logs are printed to the console with timestamps when suspicious activities are found.

+### Server Access Log Analysis:
+- Analyzes the server's access log (Apache or Nginx) for frequent IP addresses.
+IPs with over 10 requests are flagged as potential brute-force attempts.
+- The flagged IPs are printed to the console for review.

 ## Future Plans

-- Add detection for specific attack patterns (e.g., brute force login attempts).
 - Integrate with email alerts to notify admins of suspicious activity.